wasp-lang/wasp/web/docs/language/features.md

 There will also be namespaced, job executor-specific objects.
 - For pg-boss, you may access: `pgBoss`
-  - **NOTE**: no arguments are necessary, as we already applied the jobId in the returned lambda function.
+  - **NOTE**: no arguments are necessary, as we already applied the `jobId` in the available functions.
   - `details()`: pg-boss specific job detail information.
   - `cancel()`: attempts to cancel a job.
 [Ref](https://github.com/timgit/pg-boss/blob/master/docs/readme.md#cancelid)
   - `resume()`: attempts to resume a canceled job.
 [Ref](https://github.com/timgit/pg-boss/blob/master/docs/readme.md#resumeid)

-### ⚠️ Considerations
+### Considerations

 There are job executor-specific considerations to keep in mind when making your selections.
-We will continue to offer additional job executor options that balance the pros and cons.
+We will continue to offer additional job executor options that attempt to balance their respective pros and cons.

 #### pg-boss
-- pg-boss is deployed alongside your web server's application, where both are simultaneously operational.
+- Wasp starts pg-boss alongside your web server's application, where both are simultaneously operational.
 Accordingly, pg-boss and your web-server share the same NodeJS event loop, making it unsuitable for CPU-intensive tasks.
-  - Wasp does not support independent, horizontal scaling of pg-boss-only workers or separate processes/threads.
+  - Wasp does not support independent, horizontal scaling of pg-boss-only applications, nor starting them as separate workers/processes/threads.
 - The job name/identifier in your `.wasp` file is the same name that will be used in the `name` column of pg-boss tables.
-If you change this name and it has a `schedule`, it will continue scheduling jobs that will have no handlers associated, and will thus become stale and expire.
+If you change a name that had a `schedule` associated with it, pg-boss will continue scheduling those jobs but they will have no handlers associated, and will thus become stale and expire.
 You can remove the applicable row from the `schedule` table in the `pgboss` schema of your database, or start a NodeJS REPL in your server context and run:
   ```js
   let { boss } = await import(`./src/jobs/core/pgBoss/pgBoss.js`)
   boss.unschedule("mySpecialJob")